HANDCRAFTED HISTORY

 Painted silk flags!
 It is so pretty, I want a whole bunch of them hanging by our camp, and then I will give everyone directions to our tent by telling them “just go to the big tent with all the pretty pennants”.

-Research post: Medieval straw hats in art
+Research post: Medieval straw hats

-My thoughts are that they are mainly seen in rural landscapes and working conditions; farmers and labourers working outside.
+My thoughts are that they are mainly seen in rural landscapes and working conditions, with farmers and labourers working outside.
 They also appear on travellers, commoners being outdoors, harvest time etc. Some examples exist of straw hats on higher social status persons (but the artwork might be allegorical or symbolic rather than contemporary portraits).

-15th century harvesting woman
+15th-century harvesting woman

 Fashionable shapes?
 In art, the straw hat appears in many different forms.
 Some shapes seem to have been used for longer amounts of time (like the round one with a brim or the slightly unshaped hill form) while the conical shape of the 13th and early 14th century (seen in the Maciejowski bible) seems to be out of fashion later.

-Maciejowski bible 13th c
+Maciejowski bible 13th century

 1519-28 man harvesting wines